CodeLearner21/prime-numbers/README.md

 # prime-numbers
-Identify number between 1 to 20 is prime or not
+Simple XUnit text project to identify number between 1 to 20 is prime or not.